avahidi/tinydtb/README.rst

 Building
 --------
-The makefile accepts two optional parameters: CROSS_COMPILE, UFLAGS (added to the default CFLAGS)
+The makefile accepts two optional parameters: CROSS_COMPILE and UFLAGS (which is added to our CFLAGS)

 ::